DanushkaDissanayaka/archi/readme.md

-# This is an Amazon Web Services (AWS) serverless nodejs template with a cron job.
+# This is an AWS serverless template (nodejs) with a cron job.

 ## Add serverless as global package
 ```Bash